ontolex/morph/index.md

 For example, an element for nominal inflection can only be applied to nouns, and derivational affixes can have similar constraints.
 Note that such information is not applicable to a <a data-cite="ontolex">[=form=]</a> because this describes only the result of the application of a rule or the addition of a particular form.

-As a concrete example, the fact that the English affix -s expresses plural number if attached to nouns, and 3rd person singular agreement if attached to verbs, can be coded as follows using [=base constraint=].
+As a concrete example, the fact that the English affix -s expresses plural number if attached to nouns, and 3rd person singular agreement if attached to verbs, can be coded as follows using '[=base constraint=]'.

 <aside class="example" title="Example: Base constraints for the English affix -s">